Our mathematical curriculum intends to inspire success and develop curious, flexible and confident mathematicians from Reception to Year 6 and beyond.

 It is great if when you are out and about with your child that they see mathematics in everyday activities and get some hands on experience e.g. visit a shop and allow your child to buy something using the correct coins, find numbers in the supermarket, use items from the kitchen to weigh/measure or order in size.

 Time, days of the week and months of the year are also very important things for your child to learn.

 Times Table Rock Stars

-In Year 2 the children daily practice their 2, 5 and 10 times tables, in class, using Times Table Rock Stars paper copy.
-This is set against the 3 minute timer.
+In Year 2 the children are encouraged to practice their 2, 5 and 10 times tables daily at home.
 All children have their own account with their own login details which can be used at home and in school.
 If you have mislaid the details please let use know so we can replace them for you.

 The children also have access to Sumdog using their own login and password.
 As above if you have mislaid these let us know.